regits2501/xwiz-client/EXAMPLES.md

 There is an interesting capability provided by the [OAuth 1.0a](https://oauth.net/core/1.0a/) spec section `6.2.3`.
 "The callback URL `MAY` include Consumer provided query parameters.
 The Service Provider `MUST` retain them unmodified and append the `OAuth` parameters to the existing query".

  This relates to `OAuth` step 2.
-When we redirect user to twitter for obtaining `authorization` we are *sending* a `callback url` (I've called it `redirection_url`) along with `request token` (not shown in diagrams), which twitter uses to (re)direct user back to app when authorization is done.
-In that url we can piggy-back arbitrary data as query params, to twitter and back to app.
+When we redirect user to X for obtaining `authorization` we are *sending* a `callback url` (I've called it `redirection_url`) along with `request token` (not shown in diagrams), which X uses to (re)direct user back to app when authorization is done.
+In that url we can piggy-back arbitrary data as query params to X and back to app.
 Then, when we are (re)directed back to app, we can take back that data.
 The result is that we have a simple mechanism that allows our data to survive redirections, that is changing window contexts in browser.
-Which is handy in cases when we have the `SPA` workflow and everthing happens in one window tab, so data we send from our app's window context can *survive* changing that context to the context of twitter's window on which `authorization` happens and then again finally our apps' window context.
+Which is handy in cases when we have the `SPA` workflow and everthing happens in one window tab, so data we send from our app's window context can *survive* changing that context to the context of X's window on which `authorization` happens and then again finally our apps' window context.

  This can also be used for web site workflows, but you'le get the `o.window` reference in that case which also can be used for exact same thing.
 This mechanism comes in hand when you are in a place like [github pages](https://pages.github.com/) and don't have access to a database there and/or your are not currently interested in puting a database solution on a server.
 Here is how you can use it: